RazielMoesch/FireDetector/README.md

 example2.py demonstrates using the 'detect' method to get all the scores and bounding boxes above the threshold

+example3.py demonstrates using the 'detect' methods' output together with opencv for a live inference

 ## Example Images

 ### Example 1: Candle Fire Detection